SanaMegabytes/megabytes-secure-messaging/MNS_RPC_SPEC.md

-# MNS Messaging – RPC Commands Overview
+# Megabytes MNS — Identity & Off-Chain Messaging RPC Overview

 > These RPC commands are provided for educational and developer testing purposes.
 > A dedicated graphical user interface (GUI) will later handle all messaging features